Remember this face. You might be seeing it a lot in 2018.

 Recently, I checked my WSL app to see if Yago Dora or Michael Rodrigues, two of my favorite Brazilians, had achieved victory at the 2017 QS 6,000 Pull&Tug Pantin Classic Galicia Pro surfing contest in Spain.

-Much to my rage, I discovered that Michael had been defeated by some Finnish (Swedish?) guy in the final.
+Much to my rage, it was revealed that Michael had been defeated by some Finnish (Swedish?) guy in the final.
 This German fella, who calls himself Jorgann (note: the 'J' is pronounced quite loudly, while the first 'n' is silent), had not only pilfered MRod's 6,000 points, but Jorgy leap-frogged him in the overall QS rankings.
 Sitting at seventh on The List, Jorgann appears equally ready to usurp Yago, who resides within wet-willy range at number six.

 Now, keep in mind that I've committed (wasted?) the better part of 24 years to knowing the names, origin stories, and breakfast orders of every noteworthy surfer under the sun... and I have never heard this Russian guy's name.